vohungson/aboutme/README.md

 # philip

-A new Flutter project.
+A new Flutter project to introduce myself.

-## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:

 You should replace these files in the new project.